MarcoCPinho/curso-es6/README.md

 # curso-es6

 notebook for ES-6 commands, parameters and etc...
+In case I need remember anything